+He is the recipient of the 2016 ASCAP Foundation Cole Porter Award.
 He won the 2007 Tennessee Williams One-Act Competition for his play Weïrd.
 His play A Roz By Any Other Name was the winner of the 2007 Henrico County Theatre One-Act Competition.
 Both are published in The Best American Short Plays 2007-2008.
-His play Death Valley DQ received 3rd Prize in the McClean Drama Company’s 10-minute Play Contest, and an honorable mention at American Globe Theatre’s 18th annual fifteen-minute play festival.
+He is a multi-year participant at the Johnny Mercer Writers Colony at Goodspeed where he developed his latest project Passing Through.

 As a composer/lyricist, he wrote music for Just a Little Critter Musical (First Stage Milwaukee commission), which the Milwaukee Journal Sentinel called a “delightful family musical” and praised “Ryback’s eminently hummable score, which channels and wittily spoofs Broadway, cartoons and pop music.”